 The Chair briefed the meeting about the ODINAfrica contribution to the African node of the OBIS network, AfrOBIS.
 Two biodiversity data management training sessions were held, one in Oostende, Belgium (in French), one in Mauritius (in English).
-In these training sessions, attendees were introduced to issues in taxonomy and biogeography relevant to data management in general, and in the OBIS network in particular (Access, SQL Server, DiGIR).
+In these training sessions, attendees were introduced to issues in taxonomy and biogeography relevant to data managers, and to some of the tools that are used in marine biodiversity data management in general, and in the OBIS network in particular (Access, SQL Server, DiGIR).
 Two data logging sessions have been organized, both in Oostende.
 One focused on mollusks, one on sponges.
 Species distribution records extracted from the scientific literature during these logging workshops will be made available to AfrOBIS.